Contacts and key skills for female STEM students

 - You’ve already started a master’s degree,

-- You have at least B2 level German according to the Common European Framework of Reference for Languages, if German is not your native language,
+- You have at least B2 level English according to the Common European Framework of Reference for Languages,

 - You can demonstrate commitment and a sense of team spirit, and want to take the right steps towards getting a fantastic start in your career as well as taking on some responsibility in business or science at an early stage.